phlipse/spdyn/README.md

 $ sudo journalctl -u spdyn
 ```

-**Change username, working directory and path to executable to your needs.**
+**Change username, working directory and path to executable in *spdyn.service* file to your needs.**

 ## License